Yamakaja/irc-client/client/README.md

 }
 ```

-The MOTD line packet contains the actual motd lines, thus we need to exactact and store those
+The MOTD line packet contains the actual motd lines, thus we need to extract and store those

 `PacketClientMotdLine.java`
 ```java